What is Safe Kids Thrive?

 - Decide which additional safety elements beyond the minimum requirements are necessary to augment your existing prevention framework

-You can find these best practices under each topic in the Prevention Topics archive.
+You can find these best practices under each topic in the Elements of Prevention archive.

-We hope that these resources equip your YSO to build greater awareness of the issues of child abuse and neglect among your staff, volunteers, parents, and children and youth; evaluate your current safety protocols; and prioritize your methods and strategies to keep your children safe.
+We hope that these resources equip your YSO to build greater awareness of the issues of child abuse and neglect among your staff, volunteers, parents, and children; evaluate your current safety protocols; and prioritize your methods and strategies to keep your children safe.